-Perf ormance outcomes Acceptable outcomes For assessable development Desi Design PO1 Reco onfiguration results in the creation of lots AO1.1 New lots comply with Table 9.3.4.3.2-Lot size and dimensions.
-(1) are of a size and dimensions which facilitate the uses, character and other outcomes intended for the zone or precinct; AO1.2 New lots are rectangular in shape.
-(2) have practical, generally regular shapes; and have a width and depth that can easily accommodate the intended end use, associated infrastructure, on-site open space and vehicular access.
-PO2 AO2.1 man: acco size of lots in the environmental agement, conservation, tourist ommodation or character residential as is maintained or increased.
+Perf ormance outcomes Acceptable outcomes For assessable development Desi gn PO1 Reco onfiguration results in the creation of lots AO1.1 New lots comply with Table 9.3.4.3.2-Lot size and dimensions.
+(1) are of a size and dimensions which facilitate the uses, character and other outcomes intended for the zone or precinct; have practical, generally regular AO1.2 New lots are rectangular in shape.
+(3) shapes; and have a width and depth that can easily accommodate the intended end use, associated infrastructure, on-site open space and vehicular access.
+PO2 AO2.1 mana acco size of lots in the environmental agement, conservation, tourist emmodation or character residential es is maintained or increased.
 Reconfiguration does not result in a smaller lot size.
 PO3 No acceptable outcome is nominated.
 (1) design and layout of the reconfiguration: avoids or minimises alteration to natural features such as drainage lines and waterways; Editor's note-Applicants will also need to have regard to any relevant overlays applicable to the development site.
-(2) minimises the need for vegetation clearing; retains or provides viable ecological (4) (5) corridors for wildlife movement; minimises alteration to the natural topography and the amount of excavation and filling; and avoids increasing the risks associated with natural hazards. et and lot orientation facilitates energy- ient buildings and site design by: No acceptable outcome is nominated.
+(2) minimises the need for vegetation clearing; retains or provides viable ecological (4) (5) corridors for wildlife movement; minimises alteration to the natural topography and the amount of excavation and filling; and avoids increasing the risks associated (3) with natural hazards. et and lot orientation facilitates energy- ent buildings and site design by: No acceptable outcome is nominated.
 (1) maximising solar access to the north in winter; (2) minimising solar access to the west in summer; (3) maximising access to prevailing summer breezes; and (4) minimising exposure to prevailing winter winds.
 PO5 No acceptable outcome is nominated.
-The reconfiguration integrates with the surrounding locality and creates an attractive,
+The reconfiguration integrates with the bunding locality and creates an attractive,

-Perf ormance outcomes Acceptable outcomes accessible and functional neighbourhood, having regard to: (1) connecting to and extending movement, open space and recreational and other infrastructure networks; (2) maintaining the continuity of habitat areas and ecological corridors; (3) maintaining natural hydrological regimes; (4) creating a compatible landscape and streetscape character; (5) managing the interface between potentially incompatible uses or (6) sources of noise or other impacts; and ensuring future development on adjacent and nearby land can occur in an orderly, efficient and cohesive manner.
-PO6 No acceptable outcome is nominated. perso crime reconfiguration is designed to maximise onal safety and minimise potential for e, vandalism and anti-social behaviour, reating: (1) through-routes for vehicles and pedestrians; and opportunities for clear sight lines and casual surveillance of streets, pedestrian and cyclist routes, parks and other public spaces. outco Preve i's note-To assist in achieving this performance me applicants should have regard to the Crime intion through Environmental Design Guidelines for insland.
-PO7 No acceptable outcome is nominated. buffe prima rural elopment provides for separation and ering from nearby activities, including ary production, poultry farms and other industries, such that amenity and rse amenity impacts are avoided.
+Perf ormance outcomes Acceptable outcomes I ssible and functional neighbourhood, ng regard to: connecting to and extending (1) movement, open space and recreational and other infrastructure networks; (2) maintaining the continuity of habitat areas and ecological corridors; (3) maintaining natural hydrological regimes; creating a compatible landscape and (5) streetscape character; managing the interface between potentially incompatible uses or (6) sources of noise or other impacts; and ensuring future development on adjacent and nearby land can occur in an orderly, efficient and cohesive manner.
+P06 No acceptable outcome is nominated. perso crime reconfiguration is designed to maximise onal safety and minimise potential for e, vandalism and anti-social behaviour, reating: (1) through-routes for vehicles and pedestrians; and (2) opportunities for clear sight lines and casual surveillance of streets, pedestrian and cyclist routes, parks and other public spaces. outco Preve 's note-To assist in achieving this performance me applicants should have regard to the Crime ntion through Environmental Design Guidelines for nsland.
+P07 No acceptable outcome is nominated. buffe prima rural elopment provides for separation and ering from nearby activities, including ary production, poultry farms and other industries, such that amenity and rse amenity impacts are avoided.
 PO8 AO8.1 of re poult impa cons elopment that would increase the number sidential lots in proximity to existing try farms does not occur until odour act has been reduced to levels that are sistent with a reasonable level of lential amenity.
 No new lots are established within 500m of an existing poultry farm, measured from the perimeter of any poultry shed on the land.
-PO9 No acceptable outcome is nominated. ewly developing urban areas, infiguration facilitates: a logical pattern of development both for the site and for surrounding land; efficient use of land and infrastructure; Editor's note-In order to demonstrate compliance with the performance outcome a structure plan for the locality may be required where none currently exists.
+PO9 No acceptable outcome is nominated. ewly developing urban areas, nfiguration facilitates: Editor's note-In order to demonstrate compliance with the performance outcome a structure plan for the locality may be required where none currently exists.
+(1) a logical pattern of development both for the site and for surrounding land; efficient use of land and infrastructure;